-Co-founding member and first officially appointed chair of TESOL CALL-IS notably one by David Sanders from Concordia University in Montreal on 'Design and Implementation of a Communicative CAI Program' (at the time, what we now know as CALL was widely referred to as CAI, computer-assisted instruction).
+The story of CALL-IS starts more or less with the 1982 TESOL Conference in Honolulu, Hawaii, which attracted a dozen presentations involving computers, notably one by David Sanders from Concordia University in Montreal on 'Design and Implementation of a Communicative CAI Program' (at the time, what we now know as CALL was widely referred to as CAI, computer-assisted instruction).
 Joan Jamieson and Carol Chapelle also presented there, giving two skillfully choreographed back-to-back 3-hour sessions all day on Saturday, one on ESL lesson design and the other on programming in Pilot.
 Also at that conference, David Wyatt, whose software was on display at the ALA booth, chaired a 'Rap Session' on 'The Why, Where, and How of C.A.I.' (in addition to Carol and Joan, the panelists were Frank Otto, Anne Jackson-Muller, and Roberta Lavine).